wavefrontHQ/docs/pages/doc/integrations_new_changed_2022.md

 * Java -- Fixed the links to the Jolokia 2 Agent documentation.
 * Kubernetes -- Added a new system alert to the integration.
 You can now get notified when the Kubernetes observability status becomes unhealthy.
 * Google Cloud Platform -- The **Google Dataproc** dashboard is now improved with information that you must create a derived metric if you see a delay in the loading of variables.
-* Operations for Applications Tutorial  -- Made some minor fixes to the **Introduction** dashboard.
+* Tanzu Observability Tutorial  -- Made some minor fixes to the **Introduction** dashboard.

 ## September 2022